alihatmaca/OOP-INVENTORY-MANAGEMENT-SYSTEM/README.md

-Here is a professional, copy-paste ready README.md in English:

 OOP Inventory Management System
 A robust and modular inventory management system developed in C++ using Object-Oriented Programming (OOP) principles.
 This system is designed to handle product tracking, stock management, and reporting through a clean CLI interface.